parkerdavis1/agave-portfolio/content/projects/portfolio/index.md

   - Javascript
 githubUrl: https://github.com/parkerdavis1/agave-portfolio
 liveUrl: https://parkerdavis.dev/
+v1: https://v1.parkerdavis.dev
 featured: false
-draft: true
+draft: false
-v1: https://v1.parkerdavis.dev
+date: 2023-11-19
 ---

 ## Links

 {% include "components/project-links.njk" %}

 I rebuilt this portfolio primarily to add a blog.
-I thought I'd use [Astro](astro.build) this time and was digging Chris Williams' [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus) theme – however, I did not love the workflow for customizing the [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) plugin.
+I thought I'd use [Astro](astro.build) this time and was digging Chris Williams' [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus) theme – however, I did not love the [Tailwind Typography plugin](https://tailwindcss.com/docs/typography-plugin) customization workflow.
 I definitely could have worked around it but I decided to give Eleventy another go.
-I like Astro and would like to use it more but Eleventy for static sites just makes sense and helps me stay rooted in the fundamental web technologies.
-If I want to use the View Transitions API (which I do!)
+Eleventy for static sites helps me stay rooted in the fundamental web technologies.
+For example, if I want to use the View Transitions API (which I do!)
 I'll have to add the code myself – sounds like a great learning experience!

 ## Starter and Plugins